What is Urinary Incontinence?

 Treatment Options for Urinary Incontinence

 Urologists typically try conservative, non-surgical approaches first except for the most severe cases.
 Your treatment may consist of one or more of the following:

 - Bladder training involves meeting with a medical professional for about six weeks to learn how to increase the duration between each time you need to urinate.
 You may have pelvic floor training at the same time.

 - Lifestyle changes such as reducing fluid intake, eliminating caffeine, and losing weight if you are overweight or obese.

 - Pelvic floor muscle training to strengthen the pelvic floor and prevent the leakage of urine.
-Patients who don’t see any progress with these exercises or who cannot complete them may opt for electrical stimulation instead.
+Patients who do not see any progress with these exercises or who cannot complete them may opt for electrical stimulation instead.
 This involves placing a device inside the anus for men and the vagina for women that sends electrical impulses to strengthen the pelvic floor.